OData/v3ProtocolDocument/OData.markdown

 #### 7.2.3.4.
 The `$top` System Query Option ####

-The  `$top` System Query Option specifies that only the first n records should be returned, where n is a positive integer value specified in by `$top` query option.
+The  `$top` System Query Option specifies that only the first n records should be returned, where n is a non-negative integer value specified in by `$top` query option.

 For example: